evgeny-vlasov/my-bot-army/RAG_INTEGRATION_README.md

-# RAG Integration for Keystone Hardscapes
+# RAG Integration for My Bot Army

-This document describes the RAG (Retrieval-Augmented Generation) integration completed for the My Bot Army platform.
+This document describes the RAG (Retrieval-Augmented Generation) integration for the My Bot Army platform, currently deployed for both Keystone Hardscapes and Psyling Therapist bots.

 ## Files Added